-Gaslighting means manipulating someone’s perception of reality to the point that they begin to question their own sanity.
+Gaslighting means manipulating someone’s perception of reality so that they begin to question their own sanity.
 The manipulation is so effective that a person being gaslighted comes to doubt their ability to perceive reality and recall events from memory accurately.

 For instance, say a wife sees a lipstick mark on her husband’s shirt that she knows isn’t hers.
 She confronts the husband who, having washed it away, denies that the mark ever existed.
 He accuses her of imagining things and being paranoid.
 He falsifies her perception.
 He gaslights her.

-Instead, gaslighting is done insidiously by preserving some parts of those perceptions and manipulating other parts to the gaslighter’s own benefit.
+Instead, this mental manipulation is done insidiously by preserving some parts of those perceptions and manipulating other parts to the gaslighter’s own benefit.